JacksonGariety/javascript/README.md

     ```javascript
     // bad
-    var active = true;  // is current tab
+    var active = true  // is current tab

     // good
     // is current tab
-    var active = true;
+    var active = true

     // bad
     function getType() {
-      console.log('fetching type...');
+      console.log('fetching type...')
       // set the default type to 'no type'
-      var type = this._type || 'no type';
+      var type = this._type || 'no type'

-      return type;
+      return type
     }

     // good
     function getType() {
-      console.log('fetching type...');
+      console.log('fetching type...')

       // set the default type to 'no type'
-      var type = this._type || 'no type';
+      var type = this._type || 'no type'

-      return type;
+      return type
     }
     ```

-  - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
+  - I prefix my comments with `FIXME` or `TODO` helps other developers quickly understand if I're pointing out a problem that needs to be revisited, or if I're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.

   - Use `// FIXME:` to annotate problems